 You can view a list of installed themes under [Admin Tools > CMS Configuration > Themes].

 Theme Styler

-Selecting a theme from the list will take you to the Theme Styler.
-Below is the theme styler for the Check-in Adventure Kids theme.
+Selecting the theme from the list will take you to the Theme Styler.
+Below is the theme styler for the default internal Rock theme.